Roland is a brand that comes with a hefty price tag. That leaves me to wonder whether their value can emulate their prices.

 - Mid damp freq (Hz).
 The middle dampening frequency works just like the high frequency dampening feature above.
 The only difference is that it works on mid frequencies making most of the sound audible.

 - Low cut frequency.
-This feature determines the lowest frequency the kit will be producing.
+This feature determines the lowest frequency the electronic drum kit will be producing.

 There is a lot more you can do with the Roland TD 30KV module.
 The options above are the most basic and will help you set your kit more appropriately.